Yamhill Valley Campus Student Services

 There are a variety of businesses in the McMinnville area that have opportunities for you to do an internship.
 This is a great way to jump-start your career with valuable work experience to build your resume and compete in the job market.Find out more about internship programs, then call 503.399.5028 to find out if you are eligible for an internship.

 The Campus Cupboard gives students access to free food and hygiene items so that they can focus on learning.
-Please contact the front desk or your advisor to access it.
+Please come to the front desk to get access to it.

 Please go to our student resource page for links to services in your area.